Operations & Maintenance Facility Project

 - The land should contain existing utilities and infrastructure (sewer, natural gas, nearby signalized intersections)

-Based on the criteria, Greenville County identified the property at 205 Arcadia Drive as the only viable option.
+Based on the criteria, Greenlink identified the property at 205 Arcadia Drive as the only County-owned viable option.

 Frequently Asked Questions